Italy migrant shooting spree 'triggered by woman's murder'

 He said the "criminal act" was prompted by "racial hatred" and had been prepared in advance.

+On Sunday he said Italians were not racist but wanted to "live and work peacefully... in a civil country".

+According to opinion polls, an alliance between Forza Italia, the Northern League and the post-fascist Fratelli d'Italia (Italian Brothers) leads opinion polls with more than 35 percent ahead of next month's elections.

-The man allegedly opened fire in eight areas in the town and also targeted the office of the centre-left Democratic Party in a two-hour terror spree in the sleepy town of 43,000 people, press reports said.
+Traini allegedly opened fire in eight areas in Macerata and also targeted the office of the centre-left Democratic Party in a two-hour terror spree in the sleepy town of 43,000 people, press reports said.

 One victim was seriously injured in the thorax, the reports said.
 The other five had lesser injuries.